-For a reset of the H-1B clock, you need to have been outside of the US for at least a year at the time that the H-1B case is filed.
-Otherwise, the x years of L-1 time count towards the 6-year cap of H-1B time.
+To reset the H-1B clock, you need to have been outside of the U.S. for at least one year at the time the H-1B case is filed.
+If not, the time spent on L-1B will count towards the 6-year maximum for H-1B.

 - Will an approved I-140 allow me to extend my L-1B status beyond 5 years?

-- I'm in L-1 status, can I work for another business while maintain my L-1 employment?
+- Can I work for another business while maintaining my L-1 employment?

-- I'm in L-1B status and have an approved I-140 (EB2).
+- I'm in L-1B status with an approved I-140 (EB2).
 Can I extend my status under AC21?

-The extension provisions in the American Competitiveness in the 21st Century Act only apply to H-1B status holders.
-Nothing comparable exists for the L-1A or B categories which are capped at 7 and 5 years respectively.
+AC21 extension provisions apply only to H-1B status holders.
+There are no comparable provisions for L-1A or L-1B categories, which are capped at seven and five years, respectively.

 - I have an approved L-1 blanket petition, but my work requires me to be outside of the U.S. for more than a year.
 Does this affect my visa?